10 Things To Prepare Before Entering Vietnam

 Choosing an accommodation standard depends on your budget and preferences.
 Most hotels in Vietnam are not expensive, often including breakfast, which contrasts when comparing Vietnam with Singapore – a country where many flights transit from here.

-Booking a room at a 4-star hotel in Hanoi or Saigon will cost from 70 – 110 USD for two guests.
+Booking a room at a 4-star hotel in Hanoi or Saigon will cost 70 to 110 USD for two guests.
 Other cities in Vietnam will have slightly lower prices.
-If you participate in promotions, you will receive even more priority.
+Participating in promotions will give you even more priority.

-Currently, there are many online booking sites, such as Agoda.com, Booking.com, and Hotels.com.
-I often choose to book on Agoda, it’s easy and fast.
+There are many online booking sites, such as Agoda.com, Booking.com, and Hotels.com.
+I often choose to book on Agoda; it’s easy and fast.
 The price can be better than if you deal directly with the hotel because this website has plenty of promotions.

-I prefer to pay for the short trip in full, then I will no longer think about the additional costs of accommodation.
+I prefer to pay for the short trip in full; then, I will no longer consider the additional costs of accommodation.
 The rest is for exploring local culture, beautiful landscapes, and tasty cuisine.

 4. Check the famous attractions